temenostech/temenos-platform-documentation/docfx_project/home/techguides/automated-factories.md

 ## Product Configuration

-This tab represents the test configuration that holds the template, the products and the source stage that are pre-tested from the perspective of the current factory.
+This step represents the test configuration that holds the template, the products and the source stage that are pre-tested from the perspective of the current factory.

-   - **Template**: choose an Environment Template from the dropdown list.
-Based on this template  the environments will be created where you will be able to test different products
+   1. Select the **Product Configuration** tab.

-   - **Select Principle Products**: following a successful run, the principle products are promoted to the next stage (the configured one)
+   2. **Template**: choose an Environment Template from the drop-down list.
+Based on this template  the environments will be created where you will be able to test different products.

-   - **Source Stage**: this is the stage with the stable version of components
+   3. **Select Principle Products** and **Select Other Products**: select none, one or more products from the drop-down.
+The products selected at this stage are promoted to the next stage (the configured one).
+You must select at least one **Principal** or **Other Product** in any of these two fields to progress with the factory creation.
+I.e.: in the screenshot below we selected a product only in the **Other Product**.

-   - **Select Other Products**: you can select more products that are required to test the Principle products
+   4. **Source Stage**: add the stage with the stable version of components (the components from this stage will be promoted to the target stage during the factory run).

-   - click **Next**
+   5. Click **Next**.

 ![](./images/factory-product-configuration.png)